Quantum polar stabilizer codes based on polarization of pure quantum channel don't work for quantum computing: Introduction

+To test the error correcting capability of QPSCs under these two construction algorithms, we perform simulation in bit-flip channel under the above two assumptions, respectively.
+The simulation results show that, under both assumptions, for both CA and BS construction algorithm, in the range of $p$ from $1 \times 10^{-5}$ to $1 \times 10^{-2}$, no evidence shows that the logical error rate (LER) of single logical qubit $LER_{lq}$ can be decreased by increasing code length and we cannot find the noise threshold.
+That is to say, these QPSCs don't work for quantum computing.
+Therefore, we come to a conclusion that the second intuition is too naive to guide us to design quantum polar coding scheme for quantum computing.

 The rest of paper is organized as follows.
 Some preliminaries are introduced in Section \ref{2}, including stabilizer codes, quantum channel and its capacity, classical polar code and its code construction, and polarization of two-dimensional-input quantum symmetric channels.
-In Section \ref{3}, we give two stabilizer construction algorithms of QPSCs.
-In Section \ref{4}, simulation results are given and analyzed.
-We conclude our work in Section \ref{5}.
+In Section \ref{3} we will reveal the relationship between the channel quality of quantum coordinate channels and the weight of stabilizer generators and logical operators of QPSCs.
+In Section \ref{4}, we give out CA and BS construction algorithms of QPSCs.
+In Section \ref{5}, simulation results are given and analyzed.
+In Section \ref{6}, we provide a possible future direction of designing quantum stabilizer does with high coding rate by borrowing the idea of classical polar codes.
+We conclude our work in Section \ref{7}.